oliviahoneyhu/restaurant-rec/README.md

-# Fast Matrix Factorization for Restaurant Recommender
+# Fast Matrix Factorization for Restaurant Recommendation

 ### This is a course project of CSCE670 Information Storage and Retrieval.